jamespeterschinner/async_v20/CONTRIBUTING.rst

 Code Evaluation
 _______________

-async_v20 aims to lower the barrier of entry to algorithmic trading.
+async_v20 aims to lower the barrier of entry of algorithmic trading on the FOREX market.

 Features such as:
     - Correct signature for all API methods